DxNext/2016-Oct-L2/Linux/Module5-DockerContainers/chapters/setup.md

 ### Install with yum (the long way)

+**NOTE:** If you already followed the previous steps and installed Docker, you don't need to follow the following steps.
+The remaining steps are just to provide information on installing Docker manually.

 1. Log into your machine as a user with `sudo` or `root` privileges.

 2. Make sure your existing packages are up-to-date.